RayanKuhn/flutter-LikeIt/README.md

 # Mira 📷✨ | EN

 **Mira** is a Flutter image-exploration app inspired by Instagram.
-Browse a live gallery, like photos, switch between light / dark themes, and toggle list- or grid-style layouts.
+Browse a live gallery, like photos, log in, switch themes, and toggle list- or grid-style layouts.
-The project was built as a clean, responsive showcase with a strong focus on user experience.
+Built as a clean, responsive showcase with a strong focus on user experience.

 ## 🔥 Key features

 - 🔍 Displays photos from the Unsplash API
+- 🔑 **Email / password authentication (Supabase)**
+- ♻️ **Session persistence** – reopen the app and you’re still logged in
 - ❤️ Like / unlike system (state handled with Provider)
-- 🌗 Light mode & Dark mode (via a Theme Switcher)
+- 🌗 Light & Dark modes (Theme Switcher)
-- 🖼️ List-oriented feed **or** 3-column grid view—switchable on the fly
+- 🖼️ List-feed **or** 3-column grid view—switchable on the fly
 - 🔁 Infinite scroll with a “Load more” button
 - 🧭 Smooth navigation using GoRouter (deep-link ready)
 - 🔍 Detail screen for every photo